 Matt also spent over thirteen years at the Department of Justice, including serving twice as Principal Associate Deputy Attorney General.
 Alongside the Deputy Attorney General, Matt oversaw DOJ’s entire workforce, including the prosecutors and agents in the U.S. Attorney’s Offices, the Criminal Division, the National Security Division, and the FBI.
 Matt also provided oversight of all significant corporate enforcement resolutions, managed countless crises, and engaged with Congress and the White House on DOJ’s behalf.
 Matt initially joined DOJ in 2003 as an Assistant United States Attorney in the Southern District of Florida, where he conducted nineteen felony jury trials and prosecuted some of the office’s most high-profile cases, including the conviction of two founders of the Cali Cartel.

-Previously, Matt led the Global Business Crime & Investigations practice at another major international law firm, where he conducted internal investigations and represented individuals and entities under investigation by DOJ, SEC, and other agencies.
-While there, his work included:
+Matt previously led the Global Business Crime & Investigations practice at another major international law firm, where he conducted internal investigations and represented entities and individuals under investigation by DOJ, SEC, and other agencies.

 Matt is a sought-after speaker at conferences and industry events around the world and has been frequently quoted in publications like the Wall Street Journal, the New York Times, Reuters, and the Financial Times.